 Please note: Programs are subject to change.
 Students are responsible for keeping up with all program changes.

 The History Department is committed to maintaining small, highly selective graduate programs to ensure that our students receive the most rigorous training as scholars, teachers, and museum/historical society professionals.
 Graduate students develop close working relationships with faculty, and compete successfully for jobs.
 Our goal is to admit only as many students as we can place in the future--which presently dictates a total entering class for all programs of between fifteen and twenty, about evenly divided between master's and doctoral students.
 We also offer our students the opportunity to develop an expertise in areas currently in demand: public history and world history.

-Financial support from both university funding and private bequests enable the History Department to guarantee all of our doctoral students both tuition and a stipend of about $15,000 for up to four years.
+Financial support from both university funding and private bequests enable the History Department to guarantee all of our doctoral students both tuition and a stipend of about $$16,850 for up to five years.
 We are able to offer the same level of aid to some of our master's students, and a tuition waiver to nearly all of them.
 It should be added, too, that Newark is a small college town that has a relatively low cost-of-living.

 Our department offers a wide range of graduate seminars as well as opportunities for instruction tailored to the interests of individual students.
 Each semester we offer about ten seminars designed for, and restricted to, graduate students.
 These courses typically enroll from seven to twelve advanced students.
 We believe that this approach to graduate education fosters an ideal climate of peer support, one that helps our graduate students to learn from one another and to create an intellectual community.